12th grade reading list for students aged 17-18

-Books for grade 12 – this list of suggested reading books for grade 12 students has been curated and compiled for high school seniors by educators and librarians.
+Books for grade 12 – this list of recommended reading books for grade 12 students has been curated and compiled for high school seniors by educators and librarians.
 There is a range of exciting and thought-provoking books to suit all abilities in the 12th Grade, aged 17-18, including easy readers and more difficult texts.
-This list of 12th grade reading recommendations includes titles by Salman Rushdie, Margaret Mitchell, Cormac McCarthy, Frank McCourt, Chinua Achebe and Elizabeth Bishop.
+This list of 12th grade reading recommendations includes titles by Salman Rushdie, M. T. Anderson, Margaret Mitchell, Cormac McCarthy, Jennifer Dugan, Frank McCourt, Chinua Achebe, Andrew Joseph White, Shaun David Hutchinson, Elizabeth Bishop and many more.

 Books for Grade 12 – our recommendations